Undergraduate Course Descriptions

 Structure of English Language

-In this course you will become an expert in themetalanguage of the structures of English, particularly the syntactic ones.
-You have been a master of most of those structures since early childhood; we need to concentrate on making this knowledge conscious, giving you the ability to describe what you know, and making predictions based on that knowledge.
-In addition, some of the structures that we deal with in here may be new to you.
+In this course you will become an expert in the metalanguage of the structures of English, beginning with those phonological and morphological, but most particularly the syntactic ones.
+You have been a master of most of those structures since early childhood; we need to concentrate on making this knowledge conscious, giving you the ability to describe what you know and making predictions based on that knowledge.
+In addition, some of the structures that we deal with may be new to you.
 This deeper understanding of your language should carry over into several related areas, and learning how to apply syntax to your own interests is one of your responsibilities.
 You need no special linguistic training to succeed.
-Text: Börjars and Burridge,Introducing English Grammar.
-2nd ed.
+Text: Lobeck and Denham, Navigating English Grammar.

 William Shakespeare: The Reviews Are In